pyeventsourcing/eventsourcing/docs/topics/projections.rst

-It is possible to use the decorator in a downstream application which republishes domain events perhaps published by an original application that uses messaging infrastructure.
-The decorator would be called synchronously with the republishing of the event, but perhaps asynchronously with respect to the original application.
+It is possible to use the decorator in a downstream application which republishes domain events perhaps published by an original application that uses messaging infrastructure such as an AMQP system.
+The decorated function would be called synchronously with the republishing of the event, but asynchronously with respect to the original application.

 A naive projection might consume events as they are published and update the projection without considering whether the event was a duplicate, or if previous events were missed.
 The trouble with this approach is that, without further modification, without referring to a fixed sequence and maintaining position in that sequence, there is no way to recover when events have been missed.
 If the projection somehow fails to update when an event is received, then the event will be lost forever to the projection, and the projection will be forever inconsistent.

-Of course it is possible to follow a fixed sequence of events, for example using notifications.
+Of course, it is possible to follow a fixed sequence of events, for example using notification logs.

 Reading notification logs